 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-At the Airman and Family Readiness Center the Readiness NCO will brief you what you can expect when you deploy and what the Airman and Family Readiness Center can do to assist family members cope with your absence.
-Many programs have been established to assist your love ones, for example: putting a picture of you or your loved ones on a pillow case, free phone card for deploying members, and the knowledge that the Airman and Family Readiness Center is available to assist when the loved ones need help.
+At the Military and Family Readiness Center the readiness noncommissioned officer will brief you about what you can expect when you deploy and what the M&FRC can do to help family members cope during your absence.
+Many programs have been established to assist your loved ones, such as Operation Pillowcase/T-shirt which prints a picture of you or your loved ones on a pillow case or a child's t-shirt, and the Hearts Apart program which offers a variety of support and activities for spouses and families when their service member is deployed.

-Pre-deployment briefings are conducted in variety of forums:
+Pre-deployment briefings are conducted in variety of forums, including:

 Readiness provides communication support to the community through:

-The Give Parents A Break Program relieves stresses due to the nature of military life, deployments, remote tours of duty, extended working hours, high operation tempo, etc. The Air Force Aid Society will pay the costs of having each base Child Development Center open at least once a month for families referred to this program.
+The Give Parents a Break Program relieves stresses due to the nature of military life, deployments, remote tours of duty, extended working hours, high operation tempo, etc. The Air Force Aid Society will pay the costs of having the Child Development Center open at least once a quarter for families referred to this program.

-The reunion stage is often the most neglected aspect of the deployment.
-It is critical that, members understand that relationship changes will occur and readjustment must take place.
-The A&FRC Readiness Team works closely with other base agencies to provide the best possible service.
+The reunion stage is often the most neglected aspect of deployment.
+It is critical that members understand that relationship changes will occur and readjustment must take place.
+The M&FRC Readiness Team works closely with other base agencies to provide the best possible service.
 This cooperative effort greatly assists our members and families with this phase of military life.

 Students: don't try to do it alone.
 If your family will not be joining you at Geilenkirchen start making arrangements early to make the separation easier.
 Deal with the stress associated with the family separation up front; it will make future problems seem less urgent.
 Setting up two separate households, banking arrangements, allotments, communications, transportation, and just about every other aspect of your life together must be looked at and sorted out.
 Use the base and community resources at your disposal; they are there to make your relocation as smooth and painless as possible for both you and your family.